0x90/wifi-scripts/README.md

 wifi-scripts
 ============

-Misc scripts and tools for WiFi.
+Python scripts and tools for WiFi.

 Don't forget to init submodules
 ```